 Elizabeth was preceded in death by her husband, Jack Edmond Thompson; her parents, Norman G. McGregor and Maggie E. (Queen) McGregor; five sisters, Tina Pauline Berry, Lora Lee Young, Marcell Gowdy, Bea Elrod, and Doris Menzel; and three brothers, William McGregor, Garland McGregor, and Barnell McGregor.

 Mrs. Thompson is survived by several nieces, nephews, and many friends left to cherish her memory.

 In lieu of flowers the family asks that donations be made to Heights Baptist Church, 1220 S. 49th Street, Temple Texas 76504; First Baptist Church of Troy, 20 Church Avenue, Troy Texas 76579; or Churches Touching Lives for Christ, P.O.
 Box 5, Temple Texas 76503-0005.

 The family would like to thank the staff and residents of Wildflower Place and the staff and nurses with Compassus Hospice for their friendship and care during these last few years.

-To send flowers to Queen Elizabeth Thompson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Queen Elizabeth Thompson, please visit our floral store.